davidusb-geek/emhass/docs/develop.md

   - You will need to modify the `EMHASS_URL` _(http://HAIPHERE:8123/)_ and `EMHASS_KEY` _(PLACEKEYHERE)_ inside of Launch.json that matches your HA environment before running.
   - If you want to change your parameters, you can edit options.json file before launch.
   - you can also choose to run `EMHASS run` instead of `EMHASS run Addon`.
-This acts more like standalone mode and uses the secrets_emhass.yaml files and removes the use of options.json. _(user sets parameters in config_emhass.yaml instead)_
+This acts more like standalone mode an removes the use of options.json. _(user sets parameters in config_emhass.yaml instead)_

 - You can run all the unitests by heading to the [`Testing`](https://code.visualstudio.com/docs/python/testing) tab on the left hand side.
   This is recommended before creating a pull request.